18 Bold Industrial Bathroom Tile Ideas That Redefine Urban Style

 Matte Black Subway Tiles with Dark Grout

-3. Large Format Grey Stone Effect Tiles
+3. Big, Bold Grey Stone Effect Tiles

 Spacious industrial bathroom with large format grey stone effect tiles on walls and floor, featuring black fixtures and a modern vanity.